 II.
 Methods, Resources & Scope

-This paper 'Methods Resources & Scope' explains on 31 pages the methods used by us for collecting and verifying information and compiling our reports and documents.
+This paper 'Methods Resources & Scope' explains the methods used by us for collecting and verifying information and compiling our reports and documents.
 The paper also explains the focus and limitations of our research.

 III.
 Cultural & working environment problems

 Obviously, the context of Germany, Kenya and Zambia, where we conduct our work, is very diverging and poses a number of different problems and challenges for our research.
 This paper about differences in culture and working environment context informs about the problems we encountered during our working process.